NouranElKassas/Capson-Cloud-Devops/README.md

 # Capson-Cloud-Devops

-In this project I ran EC2 an S3 bucket on AWS and I used IAM roles to access this instance.
+In this project I ran EC2 with 2 CPUs and it's type t2.meduim an S3 bucket on AWS and I used IAM roles to access this instance.

 First of all, I accessed the instance using this command.
 All the names mentioned is just as an example.